Discrete Structures

 Click here for printer/mobile device-friendly version

-* DO THIS BEFORE OUR NEXT CLASS: Read Section 1.1 in the text
+* DO THIS BEFORE OUR NEXT CLASS: Read Section 1.1 in the text.

-* DO THIS BEFORE OUR NEXT CLASS: Re-read your class notes from the worksheet.
+DO THIS BEFORE OUR NEXT CLASS: Re-read your class notes from the worksheet.

-* DO THIS BEFORE OUR NEXT CLASS: Do exercises 2acd, 3, 7 from Section 1.1 in the notes.
+* DO THIS BEFORE OUR NEXT CLASS: Do exercises 2acd, 4, 7 from Section 1.1 in the notes.
 These exercises will be collected at the beginning of our next class on Thursday.
 They should be written neatly or typed on a piece of paper that can be turned in, not in your notes.

 * DO THIS BEFORE OUR NEXT CLASS: If you haven't done this already for another class, create your account on user.wolfram.com using your Carthage email address.
 If you already have an account, make sure that you remember your password.
-If you don't have a user.wolfram account, you can create one here with your Carthage e-mail address.

 * Check the blog for new entries.
 Even if I fail to put this in your assignment, it would be a good idea to check the blog at least every other day.
 As I read your homework or think about how class went, I will post insights and hints in the blog.